yetanalytics/project-persephone/README.md

 - `:printer` - Prints an error message when the Statement is invalid.
 Always returns `nil`.

-`validation-statement-vs-profile` takes an addition option for `:fn-type`:
+`validation-statement-vs-profile` takes an additional option for `:fn-type`:

 - `:templates` - Returns a vector of the IDs of the Statement Templates the Statement is valid for.